Connect with others who understand.

 Written by Maureen McNulty

-Paroxysmal nocturnal hemoglobinuria (PNH), a condition in which your red blood cells are destroyed, is diagnosed based on the results of multiple tests.
-Each of these tests may tell your doctor something different about a facet of your health.
+Paroxysmal nocturnal hemoglobinuria (PNH), a condition in which your red blood cells are destroyed, is usually diagnosed based on the results of a combination of tests.
+Each of these tests may tell your doctor something different about an aspect of your health and make it clear if you’re living with this rare disease.

-Your doctor may suspect you have PNH if you experience common symptoms such as dark-colored urine, abdominal pain, and jaundice (yellowing of the skin or whites of the eyes).
+Your doctor may suspect you have PNH if you experience common symptoms such as dark-colored urine (particularly after sleeping), abdominal pain, and jaundice (yellowing of the skin or whites of the eyes).
 During a physical exam, your doctor may ask you about your symptoms and your medical history.
 This information can provide clues that you’re dealing with a blood disorder.

-Additionally, routine blood work may produce abnormal results that could signal PNH.
-The following tests measure levels of certain cells or substances in the blood and can indicate if there’s a problem.
-These tests can all be completed by taking a blood sample.
+Additionally, routine blood work may produce abnormal test results that could signal PNH.
+The following tests measure levels of certain cells or substances in the blood and can indicate if there’s an abnormality.
+All of these tests use a blood sample.

 Complete Blood Count